My Life as an ICU Trainee in Australia

 A big positive is that most hospitals give you at least one week of accommodation when you arrive to help you find your feet, during which you can find a place to rent.

 What was the hardest thing about moving out?

 For me, missing my family is probably the hardest thing about living on the other side of the world, but you get used to it.
 We’re very fortunate today to have technology like Skype and WhatsApp, which are both very helpful for keeping in touch with things at home.

 What are the main differences between your job in the UK compared to your job in Australia?

 SHO jobs are generally less responsible than the equivalent in the UK.
 Some places will expect you to discuss every patient you see in ED with a senior doctor.

-If you’re a junior registrar it’s somewhere between SHO and registrar back in the UK.
+If you’re working at a Junior Registrar grade, it’s somewhere between SHO and Registrar back in the UK.
+(Note: see our breakdown of the grades system in Australia if you're unfamiliar with this).
 You’ll be expected to run a smaller emergency department overnight and deal with major traumas and the like.
 The big difference is the bosses will come in at the drop of a hat in many cases.
 I’ve had a world-renowned professor turn up to help me at 3am because there was a sick patient and I needed a hand.